-Her most recent commission was for Dear Life, a 25-minute work for orchestra, soprano, and recorded narrator, based on a short story by Alice Munro, for the National Arts Center Orchestra of Canada.
-Other large-scale projects include a 2015 evening-length new music theatre piece, Phonobellow (co-written with David Adamcyk) for ICE with performances in New York and Montreal.
+Zosha Di Castri is a Canadian composer/pianist living in New York.
+Her work (which has been performed in Canada, the US, South America, Asia, and Europe) extends beyond purely concert music, including projects with electronics, sound arts, and collaborations with video and dance.
+She recently completed a commission for the National Arts Center Orchestra of Canada writing Dear Life, a 25-minute work for orchestra, soprano, and recorded narrator, based on a short story by Alice Munro.
+Other large-scale projects include an evening-length new music theatre piece, Phonobellow (co-written with David Adamcyk) for the International Contemporary Ensemble (ICE) with performances in New York and Montreal in 2015.
 Phonobellow features five musicians, a large kinetic sound sculpture, electronics, and video in a reflection on the influence of photography and phonography on human perception.

 Zosha Di Castri is a Canadian composer/pianist living in New York.
 Her work (which has been performed in Canada, the US, South America, Asia, and Europe) extends beyond purely concert music including projects with electronics, sound arts, and collaborations with video and dance.
 She has worked with such ensembles as the San Francisco Symphony, Montreal Symphony Orchestra, the National Arts Centre Orchestra, the L.A.
-Philharmonic, the Chicago Symphony Orchestra, the New York Philharmonic, ICE, Wet Ink, Ekmeles, the NEM, and Talea Ensemble among others.
+Philharmonic, the Chicago Symphony Orchestra, the New York Philharmonic, ICE, Wet Ink, Ekmeles, JACK Quartet, Yarn/Wire, the NEM, and Talea Ensemble, among others.
 Zosha is currently the Francis Goelet Assistant Professor of Music at Columbia University.

 Click here for a downloadable CV.

 Click here for a downloadable PDF with the most recent versions of Zosha's biographies.